MCPs

 Setting Up an MCP Integration

 The exact setup process depends on the specific MCP server you want to integrate.
+First thing is to go to settings and scroll down Integrations section.

 Example Use Cases